 Businesses use presentations for many reasons, and professionals often turn to templates to create effective slides.
 We offer templates you can customize to suit the specific needs of your project.
-Our template helps you sell your project to a sponsor or stakeholder.
+Our project proposal template helps you sell your project to a sponsor or stakeholder.

 We understand it is challenging to work with one-page templates for project proposals, especially when you need to add or cut information.
 Slide presentations offer a simple way to personalize information for any audience.
 Plus, you can always add and hide slides.